AdobeDocs/campaign-standard.fr-FR/help/sending/using/define-the-right-audience.md

 Learn more about test profiles [in this section](../../audiences/using/managing-test-profiles.md).

-Vous pouvez utiliser [des Populations témoins](../../sending/using/control-group.md) pour mesurer l&#39;impact de vos campagnes en excluant une partie de leur audience.
-Vous pourrez ensuite comparer le comportement de la population de cibles qui a reçu le message au comportement des contacts qui n&#39;ont pas été ciblés.
-En fonction des journaux d’envoi, vous pouvez également cible une Population témoin dans les futures campagnes.
+You can use [Control groups](../../sending/using/control-group.md) to measure the impact of your campaigns by excluding a portion of their audience.
+Vous pourrez ensuite comparer le comportement de la population cible qui a reçu le message avec celui des contacts qui n’ont pas été ciblés.
+En fonction des logs d’envoi, vous pourrez également cibler une population témoin dans les prochaines campagnes.

 ## Dédupliquer les adresses {#deduplicate-addresses}